Academic Catalog

 Logistic Managers analyze and coordinate an organization’s supply chain – the system that moves a product from supplier to consumer.
 They manage the entire life cycle of a product, which includes how a product is acquired, distributed, allocated, and delivered.
 Logistics are used in nearly every industry.

-The Associate of Applied Science degree in Logistic Management is a sequence of courses that will prepare students for careers in the logistics profession.
+The Associate of Applied Science degree in Logistics Management is a sequence of courses that will prepare students for careers in the logistics profession.
 Logistics Management (LGM) focuses on the logistics of planning, implementing, and controlling the effective and efficient flow of goods and services.

 Career options include positions within manufacturing, transportation, order processing, warehousing, inventory control, and purchasing.